Psoriatic arthritis: Diagnosis

 There is no definitive test to diagnose psoriatic arthritis.
 Several classification criteria have been proposed, but they have wide variability.
-A rheumatologist (a physician specializing in autoimmune diseases) may use physical examinations, health history, blood tests, and X-rays to accurately diagnose psoriatic arthritis.
+A rheumatologist (a physician specializing in autoimmune diseases) may use physical examinations, health history, blood tests, ultrasound imaging, MRI imaging, and X-ray imaging to accurately diagnose psoriatic arthritis.

 Factors that contribute to a diagnosis of psoriatic arthritis include the following: